snes19xx/custom-firefox-start/README.md

 # Firefox Custom New Tab

 This started as a random project when I got bored.
 This is a custom Firefox new tab page with dynamic backgrounds, weather updates, quick shortcuts, and different layouts.
-It turns the blank new tab into something a bit more useful (and nicer to look at).
+It turns the new tab into a bit more useful (and nicer to look at).

 Screenshots:
 <table>